kat-wehr/kat-wehr.github.io/cv.md

 ## Teaching &amp; Learning Experience

-Instructional Designer, __Penn State University__         June 2015 – Present
+Instructional Designer, __Penn State University__  'June 2015 – Present'

 - Manage design, development and launch of courses in the new marketing analytics professional certificate for-credit program
 - Collaborate with teammates to develop information sessions designed to engage and train faculty regarding new technology tools and pedagogical strategies
 - Manage production of digital course resources such as instructional videos and interactive content, print and third-party resources
 - Consult with residential faculty to integrate digital learning experiences in face-to-face courses

-Instructor, First Year Seminar, __Penn State University__         Aug.
-2016 – Present
+Instructor, First Year Seminar, __Penn State University__  'Aug.
+2016 – Present'

 - Developed master course model with seminar director to mitigate curricular drift
 - Coordinated transition of over 50 sections of first year seminar from ANGEL to Canvas